mola/coding_guidelines/cmake/programming_guide.md

 - When naming targets of libraries, **do not** start or end the name with `lib`.

 > On all platforms except *'Windows'*, a leading `lib` will be prefixed
-> automatically when construction the actual library name to make it conform to
+> automatically when constructing the actual library name to make it conform to
 > the platform's usual convention.
 If the target name already begins with `lib`,
 > the resultant file name would end up with the form `liblibsomething...`.
 This
 > is often assumed to be a mistake and by all means bad practice.